astronomer/docs/learn/airflow-importing-custom-hooks-operators.md

 ## Create a custom hook

 A custom hook is a Python class which can be imported into your DAG file.
-Like regular hooks, custom hooks can be used to create connections to external tools within Python functions used with the `@task` decorator or the PythonOperator.
-Custom hooks often contain methods that interact with an external API and it is common to use them in custom operators over direct API calls.
+Like regular hooks, custom hooks can be used to create connections to external tools from within your task code.
+Custom hooks often contain methods that interact with an external API, which makes them better to use in custom operators than direct API calls.

 At a minimum, a custom hook must:

 - Inherit from the `BaseHook` or any other existing hook.
-- Define a `.__init__()` method which runs when the DAG is parsed.
+- Define an `.__init__()` method which runs when the DAG is parsed.

-In many hooks, a `.get_conn()` method is defined that retrieves information from an Airflow connection.
+Many hooks include a `.get_conn()` to retrieve information from an Airflow connection.
 It is common to call the `.get_conn()` method within the `.__init__()` method.
+The following is the minimum recommended code to start with for most custom hooks:

 ```python
 # import the hook to inherit from